Daferia/walk-haven-scroll/README.md

 ## Unfixed Bugs

-+ Issue with form overflow on extremely small displays at <250px.
-Also some of the margins in the different screens sizes have been difficult to get working 100% the way I wanted.
++ An issue with form overflow on extremely small displays at <250px.
+Also, some of the margins in the different screen sizes have been difficult to get working 100% the way I wanted.
 Unless pointed out it should not affect the overall UX.

++

 # Deployment

 ## Local Deployment

-Following writing the code then commiting and pushing to GitHub, this project was deployed using GitHub by the following steps.
+Following writing the code then committing and pushing to GitHub, this project was deployed using GitHub by the following steps.

-+ Navigate to the repository on github and click 'Settings'.
++ Navigate to the repository on GitHub and click 'Settings'.
 + Then select 'Pages' on the side navigation.
 + Select the 'None' dropdown, and then click 'master'.
 + Click on the 'Save' button.
 + Now the website is live on https://daferia.github.io/walk-haven-scroll
-+ If any changes are required, they can be done, commited and pushed to GitHub and the changes will be updated.
++ If any changes are required, they can be done, committed and pushed to GitHub and the changes will be updated.

 \
 &nbsp;